shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-07-23-streams-are-not-queues.md

 Is the job really just "do this thing, try again if it fails, give up after N attempts"?
 Could the tasks run in any order without breaking correctness?
 Then it's a queue: single-owner, delete-on-success, dead-letter on failure.
 SQS, RabbitMQ, or a Postgres SKIP LOCKED table will all do it, and they've been doing it for years.

 If the answer is "both" (and in a fintech payments system, it usually is), that's not a contradiction.
-It's a sign you need the same event feeding a stream for observability and a queue for task execution.
+It's a sign you need the same event feeding a stream for event streaming usecase and a queue for task execution.
 Two systems, each doing the job it was shaped for.

-## Six weeks later
+## Few weeks later

-Riya's team kept `payment.events` on Kafka.
-The ledger, fraud scoring, and analytics services still read it independently, and the fraud team replayed six months of history into a new model without touching production.
-That part was never the problem.

-Payment retries moved to SQS.
-The DLQ collects whatever fails, reviewed every Monday, nobody paged at 3 AM.
-The migration was about forty lines of infrastructure-as-code and a week of shadowing both paths in parallel.
+The page itself didn't need a migration to fix.
+The actual bug was narrower: the consumer retried the same offset forever and never committed past it, win or lose.
+The fix that went out the next day was a small one — catch the exception, check the attempt count already carried by the retry-topic name, and either forward to the DLQ topic and commit the offset.
+That alone stopped partition 3 from blocking anything behind it.
+No new infrastructure, just a consumer that gives up correctly instead of looping forever.

+That fix was enough to stop the paging.
+What it didn't fix was the maintenance cost: a hand-rolled chain of `retry-5s` / `retry-1m` / `retry-10m` / DLQ topics, a header-based attempt counter every consumer had to check, and a producer for each hop.
+Riya's team spent the following weeks deciding whether that cost was worth carrying long-term, and concluded it wasn't — for payment retries specifically, where ordering never mattered in the first place.

+So `payment.events` stayed exactly where it was: Kafka, six partitions, read independently by the ledger, fraud, and analytics services, replayed once when the fraud model needed six months of history to retrain on.
+Payment retries moved to SQS a few weeks later, as a deliberate simplification rather than an emergency fix — the retry worker was rewritten around SQS's poll-and-delete model, made idempotent against SQS's occasional duplicate delivery, and shadow-run against the old path for a week before the cutover.
+The DLQ now collects whatever fails, reviewed every Monday, with no custom retry-topic code left to maintain.

 The week after cutover, a new malformed currency code came through.
 The SQS queue bounced it five times, parked it in the DLQ, and nobody's phone buzzed.
 Riya saw it Monday morning in the review, fixed the upstream validation, and closed the ticket before lunch.